bahrus/if-diff/README.md

 "See, I told you -- you need a high-powered state manager, full of stores, thunking and discombobulating, to guide you through this resurrection of the UI."

 But if the purpose of this whole exercise is to reduce memory, isn't that almost defeating the purpose?
-Granted, JavaScript objects often take up less memory than DOM elements, but now you have to hold on to both.
+Granted, JavaScript objects often take up less memory than DOM elements, but now you have to hold on to both (more or less).

-Well, the solution if-diff-then-stiff proposes isn't too far off from that, but its focus will be on being flexible, and making sure history.state and other out-of-RAM storage / experience areas, including a remote store, can be used to preserve and restore state, along [these](https://github.com/bahrus/bi-st) [lines](https://github.com/bahrus/purr-sist)

-In fact, as far as I can see at the moment, if you stick to the data-centric approaches of those last links above, this component doesn't have to do much of anything (but we'll see).
+if-diff-then-stiff argues "Why would you store state of these snuffed out DOM elements in the extremely limited RAM, leaving less room for keeping additional DOM in memory?
+That seems incredibly cruel.
+Why not store the "state" in out-of-RAM storage areas, such as history.state, a remote store, IndexedDB, or SessionStorage?
+Restoring state, should those DOM elements need to come back, could be done along [these](https://github.com/bahrus/bi-st) [lines](https://github.com/bahrus/purr-sist)

 ## Installation